Aug. 5, 2021Print | PDF

 The Lazaridis School of Business and Economics at Wilfrid Laurier University invites applicants for a tenure-track or tenured Tier 2 Canada Research Chair (CRC) in Advanced Analytics in Supply Chain in the Operations and Decision Sciences Area.
 Applicants must be tenure-track or tenured faculty members currently employed by Laurier.
 The Canada Research Chairs Program is a key component of a strategy to make Canada one of the world’s top countries in research and development (www.chairs-chaires.gc.ca).
 As required by the CRC Program’s equity target goals, this position is only open to candidates who identify as racialized/visible minorities.

-The primary focus of the CRC in Advanced Analytics in Supply Chain will be to advance research that will provide resilient, efficient and effective solutions to the entire supply chain by incorporating machine learning and data analytics into the decision making process.
+The primary focus of the CRC in Business Analytics in Supply Chain will be to advance research that will provide resilient, efficient and effective solutions to the entire supply chain by incorporating machine learning and data analytics into the decision making process.
 The Chair is expected to bring together business analysts, empiricists and theoreticians to address issues concerning analytics in supply chain, retailing and transportation and logistics.
 The CRC in Advanced Analytics in Supply Chain will enable Laurier to become a leader in the development of Canadian innovation in the area of supply chain management using data analytics and be a bridge between academia and industry in this field by leveraging and building on the existing relationships with the supply chain industry.

 The Chair is expected to act as a hub for supply chain analytics research at Laurier and coordinate closely with the CN fellow in supply chain management.
 They will be expected to initiate new research collaborations within and outside of Laurier.
 They are also expected to enhance collaborations with industry partners.
 The Chair is expected to recruit and supervise graduate students and involve them in cutting edge research projects.
 The developments, insights, and results of these projects are expected to be published in top-tier journals that address issues related to the fields of supply chain management and business analytics.
 The Chair is expected to attend, present and discuss developments, insights, and results at appropriate academic, industry and public venues including the annual World Class Supply Chain Summit.
 The Chair will be expected to secure external funding, including SSHRC funding, and to contribute to the training and mentorship of graduate and undergraduate students through their research program.
 The candidate is also expected to have demonstrated teaching proficiency and to make contributions to graduate and undergraduate teaching and participate in the service activities of the Operations and Decisions Science Area.